cs3157/recitations/J-Fork-Exec/fork-exec.md

         }
 ```

 The above block of code is only executed in the child process (where `pid == 0`). `execl()` completely replaces the child process image with the new one - an instance of the program passed through `buf`.
 The first argument of `exec()` family of functions is the path of the file to be executed.
 The second argument, by convention, is the filename of the file to be executed (hence `buf` being passed in twice).
 Subsequent arguments are arguments to pass into the file to be executed.
 The list of parameters must **always** be ended by `NULL` pointer cast to `char *` to show the end of the argument list.
 The above block calls `execl()` with just the file to be run and no arguments.
-Once `execl()` is called and succeeds, the process is turned into an instance of the program pointed to by `buf` - nothing beyond the `execl()` call in the original program is executed.
+Once `execl()` is called and succeeds, the process is turned into an instance of the program pointed to by `buf` - nothing beyond the `execl()` call in the original program is executed unless `execl()` fails.

 ```c
 else {